seantanyurong/personal-website-2.0/content/goals/climbing.md

 ---
-title: 'Goal: Do a V12 Graded Climb Indoors + Outdoors'
+title: 'Project: Do a V12 Graded Climb Indoors + Outdoors'
 description: 'In the future'
 ---